MujoBabajic/wanted-list/README.md

 # FBI Wanted List App

+This is a very basic React app created for learning purposes.
-This React app uses FBI's API to get the data of current wanted fugitives.
+It uses FBI's API to get the data of current wanted fugitives.

 ## How to run the app